 1: Missing Data

-You are basing your decisions on what you feel like is happening versus what you know is happening.
-You need to be collecting data before you intervene when you intervene, and after you intervene.
+You are basing your decisions on what you feel is happening versus what you know is happening.
+You need to be collecting data before you intervene, when you intervene, and after you intervene.

-Depending on the situation, I would recommend completing a functional behavior assessment.
+Depending on the situation, it may be best to complete a functional behavior assessment.
 I know, shudder.
-It isn't as complicated as it seems.
-The big takeaway is to collect data that tells you where a student is starting, what the behavior actually looks like, and what reasonable goals might be.
-This can be done through observations, interviews, record reviews.
-That all depends on what the behavior is.
+It's more straightforward than it seems.
+The big takeaway is to collect data that tells you where a student is starting, what the behavior looks like, and what reasonable goals might be.
+It can be done through observations, interviews, and record reviews.

-Once you have a behavior plan actually based on data, you also need to collect data as you go.
-I'm relentless, I know.
+Once you have a behavior plan based on data, you need to collect data as you go too.
 Spend some time determining how to make this simple.

 - Create paper plans you can write the date on and save to record later.